What’s opened, closed in Tallahassee in the past year

 “There are definitely challenges,” Max Winger said after opening his restaurant, specializing in Philly cheesesteaks.
 “I’m doing the best I can to brave the storm and keep it going.”

-Here are restaurants and food trucks that I know of, that have opened since March.
+Here are restaurants and food trucks that have opened since March 2020.
 If you know of any others, please share.

 Argonaut Coffee/Jeri’s Midtown Cafe: The coffee shop is partnering with Jeri’s and Midtown Reader to launch a cozy cafe in the bookstore’s second floor spot formerly home to the venerable Lucy & Leo’s.The food menu includes classic biscuits with blueberry whipping cream, charcuterie and cheese boards, croissants and pimento cheese tea sandwiches as well as Argonaut java, smoothies and specialty drinks.
 It’s now having a soft opening.
 1123 Thomasville Rd.